Capital Maintenance - Explained

 Capital maintenance is a concept that maintains that profit can only be accounted for when there is proper maintenance of capital and when costs have been fully recovered or restored.
 Capital maintenance is otherwise called Capital recovery, it is a concept that places importance on the recover pf costs and efficient management of a company's capital.
 It is an accounting concept that when the closing amount or capital of a company at the end of a fiscal year is the same as the amount of capital the company has at the beginning of the accounting period, capital maintenance has been achieved.

 Back to: ACCOUNTING, TAX, & REPORTING

-Capital maintenance believes that profit can only be recorded by a company when the companys capital at the beginning of an accounting period is the same as the capital at the end of an accounting period.
+Capital maintenance is when a company's capital at the beginning of an accounting period is the same as the capital at the end of an accounting period.
 This shows that the company maintained its assets and capital for the period and there is a full recovery of all costs.
 Hence, to calculate the profit of a company, the capital of a company must be restored to its initial level and an additional monetary amount or net assets recorded at the end of a period.
-It is the excess amount that is calculated as the companys profit.
+It is the excess amount that is calculated as the company's profit.

 Financial Capital Maintenance

 There are two main subsections of capital maintenance, these are;